learn-co-students/phrg-modules-reading-pca-000/README.md

 If you want a module's methods to be used in another class as __class methods__, you must __extend__ the module.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-modules-reading/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-modules-reading/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Modules and Mixins in Ruby</p>